-On the other hand, the settlement mechanism is applicable to hardcore violations (ie, cartels).
-Under the settlement mechanism, the Board may, ex officio or upon parties' request, initiate a settlement procedure.
+On the other hand, the settlement mechanism is applicable to hardcore violations (including, but not limited to, cartels).
+On 15 July 2021, the Authority published the Regulation on the Settlement Procedure Applicable in Investigations on Agreements, Concerted Practices and Decisions Restricting Competition and Abuses of Dominant Position (the Settlement Regulation), which set forth the rules and procedures concerning the settlement process for undertakings that admit to the existence of a violation.
+Under the settlement mechanism, the Board may, ex officio or upon the parties' request, initiate a settlement procedure.
 Parties that admit to competition infringements until the official notification of the investigation report may benefit from a reduction of up to up to 25 per cent of the administrative fine.
-The parties may not bring a dispute on the settled matters or the administrative fine once an investigation finalises with a settlement.
+The parties may not bring a dispute on the settled matters or the administrative fine once an investigation is settled.